powerfist01/hello-world/README.md

-It contains all my works in Competitive-Programming.
+Contains most of my work in Competitive Programming.